Ottawa police setting up hate crime hotline after reports of assaults, threats | CBC News

 In all, twelve investigations are currently open, said Deputy Chief Steve Bell at the news conference.
 So far one arrest has been made.

-In an email to CBC, Ottawa police said a city employee was the victim in the bribery investigation, but would not release more details.
+One case involves the alleged bribery of a city employee, Ottawa police told CBC News, but would not release more details.

+Sloly said the volatility of the protests and the risk of escalating a situation — and possibly risking the safety of residents and first responders — make it difficult to lay charges or issue tickets when incidents occur.

-A problem with laying criminal charges at the time any incidents occur is the volatility of the protests and concerns around inciting violence and riots, Sloly said, adding the situation is especially dangerous for officers at night even when there are fewer protesters.
+He said the situation is especially dangerous for officers at night even though there are fewer protesters.

-"Unfortunately the dangerous nature, dynamic nature of the crowds went up, including the use of alcohol and other stimulants," Sloly said.
-"The nature of the crowd, the crowd dynamics, the individual acts of defiance, became far more difficult for our officers to manage."

-Sloly has said balancing the volatility with laying charges when crimes are committed has meant not ticketing and charging people at times to ensure the safety of both residents and first responders.